LupoSun/luposun.github.io/content/Project_2.md

 For my fav pair, I also plotted Fourier transforms, just to prove the math works and not witchcraft.
 ![[2.2_hybrid_image_JLo_Mariah.png]]
+- The Fourier transforms show us the frequency content.
+You can see that Mariah’s image has strong low-frequency energy concentrated tightly in the center (smooth shading, broad features), while JLo’s has more spread-out energy toward the edges, indicating richer high-frequency details (wrinkles, edges, fine textures).
+The hybrid’s spectrum combines both patterns.
+- This makes the decomposition crystal clear.
+On the left, JLo’s **high-pass image** isolates her sharp features—the crisp edges around the eyes, nose, and facial lines.
+In the middle, Mariah’s **low-pass image** keeps her soft skin tones and broader facial structure.
+On the right, adding them back together reconstructs the hybrid, where depending on your viewing distance, you either see Mariah’s smooth features or JLo’s sharp details pop out.
 ![[2.2_hybrid_image_Ye_Taylor.png]]
 ### Bells & Whistles for Hybrid